 global and layer training options, see Set Up Parameters and Train Convolutional Neural Network.

 A convolutional neural network can consist of one or multiple convolutional layers.
 The number of convolutional layers depends on the amount and complexity of the data.

 Create a batch normalization layer using

-A batch normalization layer normalizes each input channel across a mini-batch.
-To speed up training of convolutional neural networks and reduce the sensitivity to network initialization, use batch normalization layers between convolutional layers and nonlinearities, such as ReLU layers.
+A batch normalization layer normalizes a mini-batch of data across all observations for each channel independently.
+To speed up training of the convolutional neural network and reduce the sensitivity to network initialization, use batch normalization layers between convolutional layers and nonlinearities, such as ReLU layers.

 The layer first normalizes the activations of each channel by subtracting the mini-batch mean and dividing by the mini-batch standard deviation.
 Then, the layer shifts the input by a learnable offset β and scales it by a learnable scale factor γ. β and γ are themselves learnable parameters that are updated during network training.